 The Process of winding up the estate

 - If the deceased left a Will it would usually nominate an executor who will manage the winding up of the estate.
-If there is no Will or executor nominated one should be nominated by the heirs.
+If there is no Will or executor nominated one should be nominated by the heirs (an executor note proposed in a will is known as an executor dative) by completing the "Nomination to Act as Executor" form.
+A list of the particulars of the next-of-kin also needs to be provided, by submitting a form J192 affidavit to the Master of the High Court.

 - The Executor should gather as much information relating to assets; debts and possessions of the deceased.

 - The Executor must apply to the Master of the High Court for Letters of Executorship to be issued.
-This process involves submitting to the Master :
+The letters of executor confirm the appointment of the executor/s by the

 - The Death Certificate and Notice.